 - Pet Owners: Bring your pet with you.
 ALL pets should be on a leash.

 - Carry smaller dogs and cats or put them in a carrier.

 - If you are not at your desk, calmly exit the building through the nearest exit.
 Do not head back to your desk to collect your personal belongings.

 - Pet Owners: Do not attempt to retrieve your pet if they are not with you when the alarm sounds.
 Your pet buddy will evacuate your pet.

-- Once you have evacuated the building, make your way to the outside meeting area, indicated on the Evacuation Map.
-Exit as quickly as possible so the fire department can perform rescue operations as necessary.
+- Once you have evacuated the building, make your way to the designated outside meeting area (indicated on the Evacuation Map).

 - Stay clear of all driving areas while moving to the outside meeting area.
 Do not attempt to move your car while outside.

 Employee & Pet Monitors

 Employee monitors are responsible for accounting for each of their assigned employees after evacuation.
 If anyone is missing, they will alert rescue personnel and point out their desk area on the Evacuation Map.

 Pet monitors are responsible for accounting for each of their assigned pets after evacuation.
 If any pet is missing, they will alert rescue personnel and point out where that pet is located on the Evacuation Map.